 Like us, dogs have anxieties and fears.
-A dog’s anxieties may not be the same as a human’s anxieties, but they cause stress and physical reactions just the same.
+A dog’s anxieties, may not be the same as our own anxieties, but they cause stress and physical reactions just the same.

 Some common dog anxiety problems include -

 - Separation anxiety – A dog gets anxious when left alone.

 - Noise anxiety – A dog becomes fearful when exposed to loud or unusual noises.
 Some examples include fireworks, thunderstorms, garbage trucks, and more.

 - Travel anxiety – The car is like a den, but dogs are unaccustomed to moving dens.
 Therefore, they may become unsure and stressed over something so new and unexpected.

 - Confinement anxiety – A dog gets anxious when he feels trapped or confined.
 If a threat should arise, a confined dog may be unable to escape or flee.

 When dogs are anxious, they may engage in repetitive or displacement behaviors to relieve their stress.
 For example, when we are anxious, we may pace, bite our nails, or play with our hair.